Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Two-body demonstrations

 Fig.~\ref{fig:Swave_BE_10_LAM2_200_error_1dim} shows detailed information about the emulation errors vs $\sqrt{\Neff}$ for the pole properties, including its locations and residues\footnote{These residues could be related to the asymptotic normalization coefficients of the bound states~\cite{Zhang:2017yqc}.} in the left panels.
-The right panels show the same information for $\matrixform{\resolventamp(E)}$ in the interpolation region (marked as ``int'' in the legend) and along the real energy axis with locations marked in the legend (considered as extrapolations). $\Im E_\alpha^{tr}$ decreases from the top to bottom panels.
-To get the data points for these plots, we run emulations with different $N_b$ and compute the corresponding $\Neff$ as already described.
+The right panels show the same information for $\matrixform{\resolventamp(E)}$ in the interpolation region (marked as ``int'' in the legend) and along the real energy axis with locations marked in the legend (considered as extrapolations). $\Im E_\alpha^\mathrm{tr}$ decreases from the top to bottom panels.
+To get the data points for these plots, I run emulations with different $N_b$ and compute the corresponding $\Neff$ as already described.

-We can see the $e^{- c \sqrt{\Neff}}$ convergence behavior for all the quantities of our interests.
-Towards the largest $\Neff$, our SVD-based regularization could also contribute to the emulation errors.
+One can see the $e^{- c \sqrt{\Neff}}$ convergence behavior for all the quantities of my interests.
+Towards the largest $\Neff$, the employed SVD-based regularization could also contribute to the emulation errors.
 Moreover, the extrapolation errors are generally more significant than the interpolation errors but still satisfy the same scaling law.
-It is also clear that reducing $\Im E_\alpha$ increases the maximum $\Neff$ value we can achieve, which is essential for lowering both interpolation and extrapolation errors.
+It is also clear that reducing $\Im E_\alpha$ increases the maximum $\Neff$ value that can be achieved, which is essential for lowering both interpolation and extrapolation errors.
 This supports the reasoning about $\Neff$ saturating the subspace dimension during the discussion of Fig.~\ref{fig:Swave_BE_10_LAM2_200_poles}.
-The convergence behavior is the second similarity that suggests the connection between the CEE and (near)-optimal rational approximations.
+The convergence behavior is the second similarity that suggests the connection between the CEE and (near-)optimal rational approximations.